 If I asked you to tell me how much you spend eating out or buying gas each month, could you tell me?
 What about your household’s true cost of living?

-This is the most basic reason to have a budget.
-Most people who come to KNS Financial for help have no clue how much they spend on a monthly basis.
+This is the most basic reason you need a budget: To be able to plan and track where your money goes!
+Most people who I speak to about their finances have no clue how much they spend on a monthly basis.
 All they know is that by the end of the month, their bank accounts are nearly empty and they are waiting for their next paycheck.

-So, you need to create and update a budget in order to keep track of your spending.
+How?
+You need to create and update a budget in order to plan and keep track of your spending.
 This goes both ways – if you don’t keep track of your spending, then creating a budget is pointless.
 You have to periodically evaluate your spending to ensure that you are staying on track.

 It will be nearly impossible to accomplish a financial goal without a budget – of course it can be done, but with a lot more hassle and waste.
-With a budget, you can set a specific amount to your goal – whether it be savings or debt repayment – and ensure that it is reasonable.
+With a budget, you can allocate a specific amount toward your goal – whether it be savings or debt repayment – and ensure that it is reasonable.

 It will also be easier to accelerate your plan by reducing spending in one or more areas and funneling that money into your “main goal”.